JacobD2001/HypeHaven/README.md

 ## Deployment

 This application is hosted on Azure.
 You can access the live version [here](https://hypehaven.azurewebsites.net/).
+(until I don't run out of free azure credits)

 ## Future Enhancements